hu-macsy/simexpal/docs/instances.rst

 .. code-block:: YAML
    :linenos:
-   :caption: How to list local/remote/multiple extension instances with extra arguments in the experiments.yml file.
+   :caption: How to list local/remote/multiple extension instances with individual
+             extra arguments in the experiments.yml file.

    instances:
      - repo: local # local instances with extra arguments